-Used fuel refers to the uranium fuel that has been used in a commercial reactor.
-The fuel is made up of metal fuel rods that contain small ceramic pellets of enriched uranium oxide.
-The fuel rods are combined into tall assemblies that are then placed into the reactor.
+The fuel used in today’s commercial reactors is made up of small ceramic pellets of low-enriched uranium oxide.
+The fuel pellets are stacked vertically and encased in a metallic cladding to form a fuel rod.
+These fuel rods are bundled together into tall fuel assemblies that are then placed into the reactor.

-It’s a solid when it goes into the reactor and a solid when it comes out.
+The fuel is a solid when it goes into the reactor and a solid when it comes out.

-This number may sound like a lot, but it’s actually quite small.
-In fact, the U.S. has produced roughly 83,000 metrics tons of used fuel since the 1950s—and all of it could fit on a single football field at a depth of less than 10 yards.
+If we take that a step further, U.S. commercial reactors have generated about 90,000 metric tons of spent fuel since the 1950s.
+If all of it were able to be stacked together, it could fit on a single football field at a depth of less than 10 yards.

 The fuel is shipped in transportation casks that are designed to withstand more than 99 percent of vehicle accidents, including water immersion, impact, punctures and fires.

-5. Used fuel can be recycled
+5. Spent fuel can be recycled

-Used nuclear fuel can be recycled to make new fuel and byproducts.
+Spent nuclear fuel can be recycled to make new fuel and byproducts.